LAKSHAYMAHINDRO/MS-LAB/README.md

 # Spring Boot Microservices Project

 ## Overview
 This project is based on Spring Boot Microservices architecture.
 It allows users to register and login via an Auth Service through an API Gateway.
 Depending on their role (ADMIN or USER), users can send requests to the relevant services with a bearer token.
-The project includes three key services, as detailed below.
+The project includes five key services, as detailed below.

 ## Services
+1. **Eureka Server**: Service registry for service discovery.
+2. **API Gateway**: Entry point for all client requests, routing them to the appropriate services.
-1. **Auth Service**: Handles user authentication and authorization.
+3. **Auth Service**: Handles user authentication and authorization.
-2. **User Service**: Manages user data and profiles.
+4. **User Service**: Manages user data and profiles.
-3. **File Storage**: Manages file upload and storage.
+5. **File Storage**: Manages file upload and storage.

 ## Key Features
 - User registration and login with role-based access (ADMIN or USER)